MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/microsoft-365-change-guide.md

 # Microsoft 365 change guide

+> [!NOTE]
+> This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

 > [!IMPORTANT]
 > The information in this article applies to the Microsoft 365 multitenant environment.